abhishekmishra/picoturtle/BACKLOG.md

 ## Definition of done

-- The Raylib runtime builds reproducibly on macOS through the existing `ptrl/Makefile` and vcpkg setup.
+- The Raylib runtime builds reproducibly on macOS through the root Makefile and vcpkg setup.
 - Existing PicoTurtle Lua programs can run without depending on Qt or Skia.
 - Every public Lua method from the original PicoTurtle implementation is either supported or explicitly documented as deprecated with a replacement.